dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/upgrade-instruction.md

 ## From version 1.x to 2.x

-`DynamsoftDocumentNormalizer` SDK has been refactored to integrate with `DynamsoftCaptureVision (DCV)` architecture.
+`DynamsoftDocumentNormalizer` SDK has been revamped to integrate with `DynamsoftCaptureVision (DCV)` architecture.
 To upgrade from version 1.x to 2.x, we recommend you to follow the [`User Guide`](user-guide/getting-started.md) and re-write your codes.

 Here are some of the main actions you may take: